Capacity Sharing

 Ultimately, if we are to achieve the successful scale-up and sustainability of playful parenting programmes, we need to use existing systems of delivery to make the programmes widely available.
 To ensure both sustainability and quality of delivery, the GPI will focus on building institutional capacity at the local level in training, monitoring and evaluation, organisational management, and advocacy and communications.
 To do this, we will establish a mentorship system for PLH implementing partners and facilitate a series of learning exchanges that bring together key stakeholders.
 As such, we strive not only to strengthen the capacity of our specific programmes but to build a global network of strong local institutions.

-Clowns Without Borders South Africa and Tal y Foel Training is currently leading this effort, with the aim to transfer responsibility for training and systems building to country partners.
+Clowns Without Borders South Africa and Tal y Foel Training are currently leading this effort, with the aim to transfer responsibility for training and systems building to country partners.

 Kaathima Ebrahim